-Because the frequencies of the flute lie between 300Hz and 5000kHz, it’s best to increase the frequencies around 500Hz to add warmth, attenuate the frequencies at 3000kHz to decrease the amount of breathiness, and increase the frequency range between 4000kHz – 5000kHz to adjust the brightness.
+Because the frequencies of the flute lie between 300Hz and 5000Hz, it’s best to increase the frequencies around 500Hz to add warmth, attenuate the frequencies at 3000Hz to decrease the amount of breathiness, and increase the frequency range between 4000Hz to 5000Hz to adjust the brightness.

 With that said, how you apply EQ to the flute depends on what notes you’re actually playing.

 For instance, if you’ve recorded a track using notes around the C1 octave (middle C), it’s going to sound quite a bit different frequency-wise than at C3 (get PianoForAll – the best way to learn piano for music production – if these terms aren’t clear to you).

 Additionally, how the flute sounds in your recording depends a lot on the type of microphone you’ve used as well as from what distance the player was positioned from the actual microphone (the AT2035 on my Product Page is a great mic for this).